RD0006/Dataset-Preparation/README.md

-# prepare: Python API and prepareGUI for Dataset Preparation
+# prepare: Python API and GUI for Dataset Preparation

 ## Description
 prepare is a Python API for users to easily prepare their datasets before any data science, machine learning, or other dataset-related tasks.
 It is developed purely using Python language and minimal dependencies.
 The API contains modules for validation, cleaning, extending, splitting, and exporting datasets.